Submit a Question for a Council Meeting

 - Date of Submission

-Members of the public gallery are welcome to ask a question verbally.
-If the question is answered at the meeting, then a written response will not be provided but the question and answer and the community member's name and suburb will appear in the minutes of the relevant meeting.
+Members of the public gallery are welcome to raise their hand and ask their question/s when invited to by the Chair.
+If the question/s is/are answered at the meeting, no written response will be provided, however the question/s, response/s and individual’s name will be recorded in the minutes of that meeting (made available on Council’s website).

 Public question time - council meetings